wells-wood-research/drMD/README.md

 This config file contains all of the user inputs drMD needs to run a series of bimolecular simulations.
 The following section will detail the correct formatting of this config.yaml file

-# Config syntax
+# :medical_symbol: Config syntax :medical_symbol:
-The config.yaml file is in the YAML format *(https://en.wikipedia.org/wiki/YAML)* Inputs are grouped by theme and are stored as nested dictionaries and lists.
+The config.yaml file is in the [YAML format](https://yaml.org/spec/1.2.2/) Inputs are grouped by theme and are stored as nested dictionaries and lists.
 The next few sections will detail the correct formatting of the config.yaml file

+For most entries in the config file, the default value will be used unless otherwise specified.
+If your config file is improperly formatted, or contains a parameter that is not supported, drMD provide useful guidance to help you fix this issue.

 <a id="pathinfo"></a>
 ## :brain: pathInfo
 The **pathInfo** entry in the config file is a dictionary containing two parameters:
 <a id="inputdir"></a>
 ### :anatomical_heart: inputDir
 *(DirectoryPath)* This is the absolute path towards a directory containing PDB files that will be used as starting points for your simulations.

+**Default Value**: `Current working directory`

   > :medical_symbol:
   > **To Perform Replicate** simulations, simply create copies of your starting PDB files in the inputDir, with each copy